 Allocation of Indirect Expenses - The assessor reports all direct expenses by function in the Statement of Activities (Statement B).
 Direct expenses are those that are clearly identifiable with a function.
-Indirect expenses of other functions are not allocated to those functions but are reported separately in the Statement of Activities.
-Depreciation expense, which can be specifically identified by function, is included in the direct expenses of each function.

 C. BASIC FINANCIAL STATEMENTS - FUND FINANCIAL STATEMENTS

 The financial transactions of the assessor are reported in individual funds in the fund financial statements.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain government functions or activities.